-\Ac144 (290aa:33.5kDa).
+\Ac144 (290aa:33.5kDa), (Bm120:290aa:33.5kDa).
 Homologs of Ac144 are present in all sequenced baculovirus genomes.
-Ac144 was named ODV-EC27, however, other data suggests that it is present in both BV and ODV and has a molecular weight of 33.5 kDa (see below).
-Mass spectrometry also suggests that Ac144 is ODV-associated in three different viruses (34, 76, 167).
+Ac144 was named ODV-EC27; however, other data suggests that it is present in both BV and ODV and has a molecular weight of 33.5 kDa (see below).
+Mass spectrometry also suggests that Ac144 is ODV-associated in three different viruses (36, 86, 186).
 A variety of investigations have been conducted on Ac144.
-Initially, it was confirmed that its transcript initiates at a late promoter element (320).
-Later, it was suggested that it is a multifunctional cyclin and may be involved in regulating the cell cycle during virus infection (322).
-It was reported to interact in a yeast two-hybrid assay with Ac101 described above (also named C42) and with both Ac 101 and p78/83 (Ac9) in native gel electrophoresis assays (241).
-Although this orf was designated as ODV-EC27, another investigation found using an HA-tagged Ac144 recombinant virus and anti-HA monoclonal antibodies that Ac144 was expressed as an ~ 33.5 kDa protein which conforms to the predicted MW (243).
-It was also found that deletion of Ac144 appeared to affect nucleocapsid formation but, although lethal, did not appear to affect DNA synthesis (243).
+Initially, it was confirmed that its transcript initiates at a late promoter element (365).
+Later, it was suggested that it is a multifunctional cyclin and may be involved in regulating the cell cycle during virus infection (367).
+It was reported to interact in a yeast two-hybrid assay with Ac101 described above (also named C42) and with both Ac101 and p78/83 (Ac9) in native gel electrophoresis assays (270).
+Although this orf was designated as ODV-EC27, another investigation using an HA-tagged Ac144 recombinant virus and anti-HA monoclonal antibodies found that Ac144 was expressed as an ~ 33.5 kDa protein which conforms to the predicted MW (274).
+In addition, it was found to be BV associated (274, 26).
+It was also found that deletion of Ac144 appeared to affect nucleocapsid formation but, although lethal, did not appear to affect DNA synthesis (274).

-Ac145 (77aa:8.9kDa) and 150 (pif?).
+Ac145 (77aa:8.9kDa), (Bm121:95aa:11.0kDa) and 150 (pif?).
 These two genes encode small proteins (~9 and 11 kDa, respectively) that are related to one another (23% aa sequence identity) and are also related to a gene encoding an 11-kDa protein in an entomopox virus of Heliothis armigera.
 Close relatives of Ac145 are found in all baculovirus genomes including lepidopteran NPVs and GVs, and hymenopteran NPVs, but not the dipteran NPV.
 In contrast to Ac145, close relatives of Ac150 are only found in a few NPVs closely related to AcMNPV.
-However, it shows significant homology (E = ~10-3) to predicted proteins from several dipteran insects.
-Ac145 and 150 are predicted to encode a domain thought to bind to chitin (323).
-In one study (324), deletion of Ac145 led to a sixfold drop in infectivity in T. ni, but not H. virescens larvae.
+However, it shows significant homology ( $E = \sim 10^{-3}$ ) to predicted proteins from several dipteran insects.
+Ac145 and 150 are predicted to encode a domain thought to bind to chitin (368).
+In one study (212), deletion of Ac145 led to a sixfold drop in infectivity in T. ni, but not H. virescens larvae.
 An effect of deletion of Ac150 was not detected.
-Deletion of both genes causes a major (39 fold) reduction of infectivity for H. virescens.
+Deletion of both genes causes a major (39-fold) reduction of infectivity for H. virescens.
 Injection of BV of the double mutant intrahemocoelically was as infectious as wt suggesting that these genes play a role in oral infection.
 These properties suggest that Ac145 and Ac150 are pif genes.
 Products of ac145 and ac150 were found to be associated with both BV and ODV.
-In another study (325), occluded virions deleted for Ac150 was found to be significantly less virulent when administered per os than the wt virus in Heliothis virescens, S. exigua and T. ni larvae.
+In another study (369), occluded virions deleted for Ac150 were found to be significantly less virulent when administered per os than the wt virus in Heliothis virescens, S. exigua and T. ni larvae.
 Evidence suggested that the mutant had a reduction in its ability to establish primary infections in midgut cells.
-The Ac145 homolog in HearSNPV was found to bind to chitin (326).
+The Ac145 homolog in HearSNPV was found to bind to chitin (370).
 For related genes see Ac138 (p74).

-Ac146 (201aa:22.9kDa).
+Ac146 (201aa:22.9kDa), (Bm122:201aa:22.9kDa).
 Homologs of Ac146 are present in the genomes of all lepidopteran NPV and GV genomes, but are not present in those of hymenopteran or dipteran.
-It is likely an essential gene as virus with an insertion/deletion mutation in the BmNPV homolog (Bm122) could not be isolated (15).
+When Bm122 was fused with gfp, nuclear localization was observed (371).
+Ac146 is likely an essential gene, as infectious BV was not produced by an mutant deleted for the gene (372).